 Do not share your child’s medicine with others and do not give anyone else’s medicine to your child.

 If you stop the antibiotics early (unless told to do so by your doctor), your child may not get fully well and his/her symptoms may return.
 Your child may also have a higher chance of developing resistance to erythromycin, which may make it difficult for your child to be treated for future infections.

 Make sure you always have enough erythromycin to last through weekends, holidays, and vacations.
 Call your pharmacy at least 2 days before your child runs out of medicine to order refills.

-Keep erythromycin tablets, capsules and liquid at room temperature in a cool, dry place away from sunlight.
-Do NOT store it in the bathroom or kitchen.
+Store the capsules and tablets at room temperature (<30˚C) away from moisture and sunlight.
+Do NOT store in the bathroom or kitchen.

 Do not keep any medicines that are out of date.
 Check with your pharmacist about the best way to throw away outdated or leftover medicines.

 Keep erythromycin out of your child’s sight and reach and locked up in a safe place.
 If your child takes too much erythromycin, call the Ontario Poison Centre at one of these numbers.
 These calls are free.

 - Call 416-813-5900 if you live in Toronto .